IamKarthickSelvam/DirWatcher/README.md

   - Or Install [Visual Studio Code](https://code.visualstudio.com/)

 ### 2. Clone the repository
-Clone the repository in your local using the clone URL inside **<> Code** button above or simply use the below command - `git clone https://github.com/IamKarthickSelvam/DirWatcher.git`
+Clone the repository in your local using the clone URL inside **<> Code** button above or simply use the command - `git clone https://github.com/IamKarthickSelvam/DirWatcher.git`

 ### 3. Navigate to directory
-open terminal or cmd and run `cd DirWatcher`
+Open Terminal or Command Promt and navigate to directory - `cd DirWatcher`

 ### 4. Restore Dependencies
 Run `dotnet restore` command to install all nuget packages/dependencies